black-yt/black-yt.github.io/_pages/includes/intro.md

 My research interests lie in Large Language Models, Multi-Agent Systems, [AI Scientists](https://research.google/blog/accelerating-scientific-breakthroughs-with-an-ai-co-scientist/), and Generative AI.
 My current focus is on enhancing the reasoning capabilities of AI models in complex problem-solving scenarios, including multidisciplinary knowledge reasoning, [deep research](https://openai.com/index/introducing-deep-research/) and automated scientific discovery.

 If you are interested in multi-agent systems on deep research or scientific discovery, feel free to contact me at [xu_wanghan@sjtu.edu.cn](xu_wanghan@sjtu.edu.cn).

+> By the way, you can ask me anything through this [**bot**](https://chat-git-main-yts-projects-fa2703bd.vercel.app/).
+And if you ever want my WeChat ID 📱… well, maybe this [**bot**](https://chat-git-main-yts-projects-fa2703bd.vercel.app/) can tell you — *if you’re smart enough to figure it out.* 😉 Just kidding!
+Good luck!